- My LS

 You should wash your hands regularly, either in the facilities or using hand sanitiser provided in the waiting areas or inside the court rooms.

 You're permitted to (and it's recommended that you) bring your own hand sanitiser to court.
 This will reduce the need to move unnecessarily around the building and will be easily accessible.
-Upon entering the court building, security officers will ask you to use it to make sure it is not harmful.
+Upon entering the court building, security officers will ask you to use it to make sure it's not harmful.

-If there are any areas of the building which indicate poor hygiene or problems that would prevent you and other court users from washing your hands, or if there are low supplies of soap and paper towels, you should immediately notify court staff or the daytime cleaners who will be wearing high visibility 'cleaning support' jackets.
+If there are any areas of the building which indicate poor hygiene or problems that would prevent you and other court users from washing your hands, or if there are low supplies of soap and paper towels, you should immediately notify court staff or the daytime cleaners who will be wearing high-visibility 'cleaning support' jackets.